-- Attends and keeps a record of the patrol leader's council meeting. - Prepares with help from SPL agenda for Green Bar meeting.
-Sends to Troop at least 1 day before the Green Bar meeting. - Takes notes and publishes Green Bar meetings minutes once a month or as needed. - Publishes Green Bar meeting minutes on website forum for "Green Bar Minutes". - Send out notices of minutes published, via Scoutlander, to entire troop. - Creates a schedule of meeting topics and monthly activities to hand out to the members. - Works with the SPL to collect and publish topics to be discussed at monthly Green Bar meetings. - Maintains website calendar of all events and changes to the events as they near. - Sends out notices via Scoutlander of any changes to Troop calendar. - Records individual Scout attendance at troop meetings and activities. - Produces a check list of names that are checked off as attending each weekly meeting / event / activity and turned into the Activities chair. - Distributes and collects permission slips; collects money-turns both in to adult camping coordinator or adult treasurer as indicated. - Works with Campout Coordinator to collect and maintain proof of annual medical exams, permission slips and any other information required to be kept in Emergency Binder. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the assistant senior patrol leader.
+- Attends and keeps a record of the patrol leader's council meeting. - Creates a schedule of meeting topics and monthly activities to hand out to the members. - Records individual Scout attendance at troop meetings and activities. - Distributes and collects permission slips; collects money-turns both in to adult camping coordinator or adult treasurer as indicated. - Sets a good example, and wears the Scout uniform correctly at all scout functions. - Reports to the assistant senior patrol leader.